From Tallinn to Helsinki by Ferry: Discover a Restaurant with a 'World’s Happiest Country' Menu

 And a Finnish beer served in a Harald drinking horn

 The soup was creamy, comforting, and absolutely delicious.
-The reindeer was flavorful—earthy and wild, yet refined.
+The reindeer carried earthy and wild flavors, yet was refined and tender.

 And the beer?
 Drinking it from a horn made me feel like a Viking for the night.
 Haha!